i2p/i2p.www/i2p2www/spec/i2cp.rst

 Overview
 ========

-This page specified the I2P Control Protocol (I2CP), which is the low-level interface between clients and the router.
+This is the specification of the I2P Control Protocol (I2CP), the low-level interface between clients and the router.
 Java clients will use the I2CP client API, which implements this protocol.